bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2004_github_application.md

 **You’re all set!**

 Now head over to your forked TerraGoat repository in GitHub to kick off a pull request to make sure it’s working.

-### Congratulations!

-You’ve now set up both a GitHub action and a Terraform Cloud scan for your Terraform templates.

-In the next module, you’ll look at how to investigate and fix the issues arising from the automated scans, as well as providing more tips for integrating security into the developer workflow without causing friction.